When is Commencement?

 Graduate students who have a black cap and gown from their undergraduate commencement are not required to purchase these items.
-They do need, however, the appropriate hood for their school and a new tassel.
+However, you do need the appropriate hood for your school and a new tassel.

 If you chose to purchase the items separately:

-Doctor of Physical Therapy Regalia: Complete package (cap, gown, hood, tassel) = $89.99
+Doctor of Physical Therapy Regalia: Complete package (cap, gown, hood, tassel): $

 How do I purchase graduate announcements?

-You can order personalized announcements by calling Balfour at 1-866-BALFOUR (225-3687) or visiting www.balfour.com.
-Proper etiquette is to send announcements out in a four week period (two weeks before graduation to two weeks after graduation).
-In order to ensure proper delivery, announcements should be ordered six weeks before the Graduation Date.
+You can order personalized announcements by calling Balfour at 866-BALFOUR (225-3687) or visiting www.balfour.com.
+Proper etiquette is to send announcements out in a four-week period (from two weeks before graduation to two weeks after graduation).
+To ensure proper delivery, announcements should be ordered six weeks before the Graduation Date.

 Do we need tickets to Commencement?

-No - tickets are not required.
-Guests will be seated on a first come, first serve basis.
+No. Tickets are not required.
+Guests will be seated first-come, first-served.
 Only candidates are allowed in the Candidate Seating Section on the floor of the Blue Cross Arena.

 How many people can I invite to Commencement?

 You may invite as many people as you would like to Commencement.
-Guests will be seated on a first come, first serve basis.
+Guests are seated as they arrive.
 Only candidates are allowed in the Candidate Seating Section on the floor of the Blue Cross Arena.